Isaac Asimov: Bibliography

 Depending on the counting convention used, and including all titles, charts, and edited collections, there may be currently over 500 books in Asimov's bibliography—as well as his individual short stories, individual essays, and criticism.
 For his 100th, 200th, and 300th books (based on his personal count), Asimov published Opus 100 (1969), Opus 200 (1979), and Opus 300 (1984), celebrating his writing.
 An extensive bibliography of Isaac Asimov's works has been compiled by Ed Seiler.
-He published enough that his book writing rate could be analysed, showing that the writing became faster as he wrote more.
+His book writing rate was analysed, showing that he wrote faster as he wrote more.

-An online exhibit in West Virginia University Libraries' virtually complete Asimov Collection displays features, visuals, and descriptions of some of his over 600 books, games, audio recordings, videos, and wall charts.
+An online exhibit in West Virginia University Libraries' virtually complete Asimov Collection displays features, visuals, and descriptions of some of his more than 600 books, games, audio recordings, videos, and wall charts.
 Many first, rare, and autographed editions are in the Libraries' Rare Book Room.
 Book jackets and autographs are presented online along with descriptions and images of children's books, science fiction art, multimedia, and other materials in the collection.